DeFiCh/ain/doc/setup-masternodes.md

 ~/.defi/defi-cli createmasternode OWNER_ADDRESS OPERATOR_ADDRESS
 ```

 where `OWNER_ADDRESS` is the address for the collateral/owner node and `OPERATOR_ADDRESS` is the address for the operator.
+Please note that it costs 10 DFI to run this command.

 ### Step 6 - Configure the masternode and restart